-A Support Coordinator is a trained professional who puts your needs first as you navigate the NDIS.
+It’s provided by a Guide Dogs Support Coordinator, a trained professional who puts your needs first as you navigate the NDIS.

-Services, funding supports, plans, budgets; if you’re new to the National Disability Insurance Scheme—or NDIS—or you have complex needs, it can seem confusing and complicated.
+Services, funding supports, plans, budgets; if you’re new to the NDIS, or you have complex needs, it can seem confusing and complicated.
 Luckily, our Support Coordinators are available to guide you through the process.

 Your Support Coordinator will partner with you to understand your unique goals and make things happen to ensure you can achieve them.

-Support Coordinators offer a free pre-planning service to people who have low vision or blindness considering the NDIS, or renewing their plans and needing support.
+Support Coordinators offer a free pre-planning service to people who:

-Although Support Coordinators are employed by Guide Dogs, they can assist throughout your wider journey.
-If you want or need something outside of our services to achieve your goals, Support Coordinators can connect you with the right supports.
+Support Coordinators are employed by Guide Dogs, but if you want or need something outside of our services to achieve your goals, they can connect you with the right people and organisations.